Collins provides spark, Michigan beats Colorado State 75-63

 But the Rams could not take advantage of the highest seed in school history, the momentum from nine wins in their previous 11 games or the big, early lead.

-Michigan turned the ball over nine times in the first 12 1/2 minutes to fall behind 28-13, but things turned around when Howard reinserted Collins.
-He finished six of seven from the field and had just one turnover.

-Collins scored seven straight points to cut the deficit to eight and Michigan closed within 36-29 at halftime.
+He scored seven straight to cut the 15-point deficit to eight and helped Michigan close within 36-29 at the half.

-He continued the charge early in the second half, capping a 6-0 spurt with a steal and dunk to make it 38-35.
-And when Houston made back-to-back 3s midway through the second half, Michigan led 53-49.
+Collins continued the charge early in the second half, capping a 6-0 spurt with a steal and dunk to make it 38-35.
+And when Caleb Houstan made back-to-back 3s midway through the half, Michigan led 53-49.

 The Wolverines never trailed again, closing it out at the free-throw line.